Skip over navigation to page content

 Gallery of Modern Art

 GoMA in Glasgow is the second most visited contemporary art gallery outside London.
-OurStory Scotland are working with GoMA to devise exhibitions, workshops and events in relation to the Social Justice theme for 2009.
+OurStory Scotland worked with GoMA to devise exhibitions, workshops and events in relation to the Social Justice theme for 2009.

 People's Palace and Winter Gardens